kedacore/keda/CONTRIBUTING.md

 check the [test documentation](./tests/README.md).
 Those tests are run nightly on our [CI system](https://github.com/kedacore/keda/actions?query=workflow%3A%22nightly+e2e+test%22).

+## Contributing webhooks

+Another easy way to contribute is improving the validations to avoid misconfigurations.
+New rules can be added in the proper type's webhooks file (`apis/keda/v1alpha1/*_webhook.go`).

 ## Changelog

 Every change should be added to our changelog under `Unreleased` which is located in `CHANGELOG.md`.
 This helps us keep track of all changes in a given release.